1972 Houston Astros season: César Cedeño's cycle

+Rest of August

-On August 25, Jimmy Wynn blasted his 200th career home run in the bottom of the seventh inning at the Astrodome, off Mike Marshall.
+On August 25, Jimmy Wynn blasted his 200th career home run off Mike Marshall in the bottom of the seventh inning at the Astrodome.
 A two-run shot, it tied the contest, 3–3, with the Montreal Expos, also scoring César Cedeño.
-However, Marshall redeemed himself in the top of the ninth while batting by doubling home John Boccabella off the Astros' Jim Ray.
-The hit put Montreal ahead 4–3, and this time, Marshall (14–3) made the lead stand, converting the blown save into a victory.
+However, Marshall redeemed himself in the top of the ninth, while batting, by doubling home John Boccabella off the Astros' Jim Ray.
+The hit put Montreal ahead 4–3, and this time, Marshall (14–3) made the lead stand, changing the blown save into a victory.